TMarafon/TMarafon/README.md

 I'm a hands-on startup CTO and former Software Development Manager.

-I’m currently working on Generative AI and RAG.
+I’m currently working on LLMs and RAG.

 Here's an overview of my work in the last years: